sajadmosaybi/YOCTO_Project/Readme.md

 This means:

-👉 When installing hello-app into the image
+👉 When installing rdepends-example into the image

 👉 The package bash must also be installed automatically